krishaamer/green-filter-research/research/introduction.md

 />
 ```

-A large scale study by Anthony Leiserowitz et al. (2022) on Meta’s Facebook (n = 108946) reported people in Spain (65%), Sweden (61%), and Taiwan (60%) believe “climate change is mostly caused by human activities”.
-An even larger survey (n = 1.2 million) by the United Nations across 50 countries showing the percentage of people agreeing climate change is an “emergency**“** UNDP (2021).
+A large scale study by Anthony Leiserowitz et al. (2022) on Meta’s Facebook (n = 108946) reported people in Spain (65%), Sweden (61%), and Taiwan (60%) believe **“climate change is mostly caused by human activities”**.
+An even larger survey (n = 1.2 million) by the United Nations across 50 countries, distributed through mobile game ads, showed the majority of people agreeing climate change is an **“emergency”** UNDP (2021). (**eyangeorgievGenStatisticsWhat2023?**) reports only 30% of people in the Gen-Z age group believe technology can solve all problems.

 | Age     | Percent |
 |---------|---------|